danielprietsch/AgileDevOps/README.md

 Available: Ubuntu 18.04.1 LTS bionic

+Requirements: Virtual Machine for Tests with 1GB disk Space and 1GB RAM.

 # OVERVIEW

 The AgileDevOps solution aims to enable the instant creation of a test environment for provisioning services/micro-services for the practice of everyday actions.